 RBTs must also collect data.
 Apart from teaching, this is their second-greatest responsibility.

-The ABA principles and strategies within the RBT training course can be helpful for parents, educators, or others who would like to learn more about applied behavior analysis.
+The ABA strategies for parents and caregivers in the registered behavior training (RBT) course can be helpful for educators and others who would like to learn more about applied behavior analysis.

-Yet the following professions are the ones that would particularly benefit from RBT training:
+The following professions would particularly benefit from RBT training:

 • Individuals who work with people diagnosed with Autism Spectrum Disorder (ASD)